 The goal of the Orange County Eye Project (OCEP) is to provide regular & sustainable specialized eye care to the underserved population in Orange County, CA, with the goal of preventing and reducing blindness in this population.

 As part of the project, we encourage teaching and research.
-Ophthalmology Fellows and residents evaluate and treat patients under supervision, as well as teach medical students and pre med students who shadow them.
-They are encouraged to conduct research and write papers.
+Ophthalmology/Retina Fellows and Ophthalmology Residents evaluate and treat patients under supervision, as well as teach medical students and premed students who shadow them.
+We encourage students to conduct research and write papers.

 Future dates for OCEP Clinic:

-If you wish to volunteer, please contact us at email@example.com.
+If you wish to volunteer, please contact Ms. Noemi Grabiel, OCEP Coordinator, at email@example.com.

 The OC population has been estimated to be growing at 10% yearly.
 A significant part of this population growth is in the elderly.
 Advancing age increases the potential for developing eye diseases, with approximately 1 in 3 elderly people likely to develop some form of vision-reducing eye disease such as macular degeneration or diabetic retinopathy by the age 65.
 Most of these ocular diseases, especially in their early stages, are asymptomatic.
 A significant number of these people get to know of their visual impairment late in the disease process.
 By that time, unfortunately, treatment is mainly to prevent further vision loss.